leoru/KKToolKit/README.md

 * SHA1Generator.
 Generates random SHA1.
 * UIDevice+Resolution.
 Created by Daniele Margutti, this category allows to indicate device your application running on.
 * NSMutableArray+Shuffle.
 Random shuffle an array.
+* UIView+KKToolKitAdditions.
+Easy access to uiview frame with setters and getters